Novi Zagreb – istok

+Novi Zagreb – istok ([nôʋiː zǎːgreb ǐstok], "New Zagreb – east") is a district in Zagreb, Croatia.

 In the north of Novi Zagreb, just south of the river Sava, is lake Bundek.
-Though originally a gravel pit, nature has reclaimed it and it is now an area of woods, brushwood and ponds.
-In the year 2006, lake Bundek was hastily decorated; it now has a beach and some amusing accessories.
+Though originally a gravel pit, the area was redesigned as an urban park with recreational and sports facilities in the early 2000s.

 Novi Zagreb-istok has the status of a city district (gradska četvrt) and as such has an elected council.

-Novi Zagreb-istok had 59,055 residents during the 2011 census.
+Novi Zagreb-istok had 59,055 residents at the 2011 census.